dustinpfister/blog_posts/_posts/threejs-export-webm-whammy.md

 ## Exporting as WebM from threejs and what to know first

 This is a post on exporting a three.js animation to webm using an additional javaScript project called whammy.
-This is not a [getting started post with three.js](/2018/04/04/threejs-getting-started/) or javaScript in general, So i will not be getting into detail about each of the various details about making a three.js project in this post.
+This is not a [getting started post with three.js](/2018/04/04/threejs-getting-started/) or [javaScript in general](/2018/11/27/js-getting-started/), so I will not be getting into detail about each of the various details about making a three.js project in this post.
 However I will like to other relevant posts where appropriate.

 ### USING WHAMMY NO LONGER WORKS FOR ME IN LATE VERSIONS OF CHROME